kign/c4wa/etc/doc/language.md

 A function which is not `extern` will not be exported.
 Obviously, you should always have at least one `extern` function, but you can have as many as you want.

-`c4wa` will only output WAT source for functions which are exported (that is, declared `extern`) or are called from an exported function.
+`c4wa` will only output generated code for functions which are exported (that is, declared `extern`) or are called from an exported function.
 If you have no exported functions, you'll get an empty module and a warning.

 **Function declaration** could be `static` or `extern`; either attribute will cause declared function _not_